omunroe-com/leinwiki/Upgrading.md

 # Upgrading

-Interested in upgrading to Leiningen 2?
+Interested in upgrading from Leiningen 1 to Leiningen 2?
 I don't blame you!
 Look at [all those great features](https://github.com/technomancy/leiningen/blob/stable/NEWS.md).
 Let me offer some tips for getting started.